RashadNB/qbb2024-answers/week5/README.md

 # 2
 - I would keep 15 samples.
 - Replicates within a triplicate are close together, suggesting that the replicates were produced in a very consistent way.

+# 3.1
+- LFC-Fe replicate 3 and Fe replicate 1 are flipped.